JSusak/ProVoiceProactiveIntervention/README.md

 ### Irrespective of LoA

-See `ProactiveSymbolTrigger.cs` *(Scripts/Proactivity/ProactiveTriggers)* for an example of a design element with fixed behaviour, irrespective of current LoA.
+See `ProactiveSymbolTriggerDemo.cs` *(Scripts/Proactivity/ProactiveTriggers)* for an example of a design element with fixed behaviour, irrespective of current LoA.
 This script modifies interior symbol transparency based on the colorA design parameter value.

 ### Dependent on LoA (i.e. each LoA might produce a different output)

-See `ProactiveVoiceTrigger.cs` *(Scripts/Proactivity/ProactiveTriggers)* for an example of a design element with variation between each LoA by implementing switch cases.
+See `ProactiveVoiceTriggerDemo.cs` *(Scripts/Proactivity/ProactiveTriggers)* for an example of a design element with variation between each LoA by implementing switch cases.
 This is useful if you want to define different outputs depending on the current assigned level.

 ## Example Demo
 This section explains the asset with a step-by-step walkthrough of the demo scene.
 This assumes that you have opened the demo scene **ProactiveInterventionDemo**, and have set python settings accordingly.